23rd Aug 2018

 There is no ‘one size fits all’ approach to agile working.
 An agile office design that fits for one individual or organisation may feel completely wrong for another.

 For agile working to be a success, a business should make it a part of the culture.
-By providing your employees with an agile workplace design that works for them, you can begin to create a productive, creative and motivational environment where gains will be made on individual and organisational levels.
+By providing your employees with a workplace design that works for them, you can begin to create a productive, creative and motivational environment where gains will be made on individual and organisational levels.

 Here are some of the fundamentals for you to try if you’re thinking of taking an agile approach in your own workplace.